springfall2008/batpred/docs/install.md

 If you do have solar panels its recommended to use the Solcast integration to automatically retrieve your forecast solar generation.
 Predbat is configured to automatically discover the Solcast forecast entities in Home Assistant.

-Install the Solcast integration (<https://github.com/oziee/ha-solcast-solar>).
+Install the Solcast integration (<https://github.com/oziee/ha-solcast-solar>), create a [Solcast account](https://solcast.com/), configure details of your solar arrays, and request an API key that you enter into the Solcast integration in Home Assistant.

-Make sure the Solcast integration is working by going to Developer Tools / States, filtering on 'solcast' and checking that you can see the half-hourly solar forecasts in the Solcast entities.
+Note that Predbat does not update Solcast for you so you will need to create your own automation that updates the solar forecast a few times a day

-Note that Predbat does not update Solcast for you, it's recommended that you disable polling (due to the API polling limit) in the Solcast integration and instead have your own automation that updates the solar forecast a few times a day (e.g. dawn, dusk, and just before your nightly charge slot).
+(e.g. dawn, dusk, and just before your nightly charge slot).

-Example Solcast update script:
+Example Solcast update automation script:

 ```yaml
 alias: Solcast update